JKU-ICG/AOS/README.md

 A [simulator](https://aos.tensorware.app) for forest occlusion has been developed by Fracis Seits.
 The code is available [here](https://github.com/tensorware/aos-simulation).

+## Acceleration-Aware Path Planner

+A path planner which takes acceleration/deceleration into consideration while planning waypoints has been developed by Mr. Rudolf Ortner.
+The code is available [here](https://github.com/rudolfortner/aapp).

 ## License
 * Data: Creative Commons Attribution 4.0 International
 * Code Modules: You are free to modify and use our software non-commercially; Commercial usage is restricted (see the [LICENSE.txt](LICENSE.txt))